gabriel4649/JMdictDB/README.txt

 8. In the top level directory, run "make" which won't do anything other than list the available targets that will do something.

+   If you are running on Microsoft Windows you should first set the client encoding for Postgresql by setting an environment variable:

+        set PGCLIENTENCODING=utf-8

-   To load JMdict, JMnedict, and Examples, run:
+   To load JMdict, JMnedict, and Examples on a Unix-like machine, run:

 	make loadall
 	make activate

-   To load JMdict only, run make thrice with the
+   To load JMdict only, run make thrice with the targets:
-   targets:

 	make jmnew
 	make loadjm
 	make activate

-   If you are running on Microsoft Windows and did not modify DBLOCALE in the Makefile (see step 4), use
+   Similarly but on a Windows machine:

-        make jmnew DBLOCALE=japanese
+        make DBLOCALE=japanese loadall
+        make activate
    or
+	make DBLOCALE=japanese jmnew
-        make loadall DBLOCALE=japanese
+	make DBLOCALE=japanese loadjm

-   instead of the commands given above.
+	make activate

    Some of the more significant Makefile targets are: